tldr-pages/tldr/pages/linux/cockpitbridge.md

 # cockpit-bridge

-> Used to relay messages and commands between the frontend and server in the cockpit suite
+> Used to relay messages and commands between the frontend and server in the cockpit suite.
 > More information: <https://cockpit-project.org/guide/latest/cockpit-bridge.1.html>

 - Show command help